ReemX/pnpm-airgap/README.md

 ## The Problem

-Working with pnpm in secure, offline, or airgap environments is **broken**:
+Getting pnpm projects into secure, offline, or airgap environments is **broken**:

-- 🚫 **pnpm can't work offline** - Unlike npm, pnpm requires network access even after `pnpm install`
+- 🚫 **No tooling for pnpm lockfiles** - Existing airgap tools only work with npm's package-lock.json
-- 🚫 **No existing solutions** - npm-based airgap tools don't understand pnpm's lockfile format
+- 🚫 **Manual extraction is painful** - Identifying and downloading hundreds of packages from pnpm-lock.yaml by hand
-- 🚫 **Manual workarounds are painful** - Extracting and publishing hundreds of packages manually is error-prone
+- 🚫 **Complex dependency trees** - pnpm's advanced resolution (peer deps, optionals, workspaces) makes manual approaches nearly impossible
-- 🚫 **Version conflicts** - pnpm's complex dependency resolution makes manual transfers nearly impossible
+- 🚫 **Registry population gap** - No automated way to populate offline registries with pnpm project dependencies

 **Real-world scenario**: You develop with pnpm online, then need to deploy to a secure network with no internet.
 Existing approaches have significant limitations: